Amoxicillin

 What if I’m not getting better after a few days taking amoxicillin?

-If you’re not seeing improvements after 3 days, you should tell your doctor so they can review your prescription.
+If you’re not seeing improvements after 3 days, you should tell your doctor or pharmacist so they can review your prescription.
 You should also tell them if you start to feel worse[1].

 Does amoxicillin cause thrush?